pingidentity/pingdirectory-go-client/configurationapi/docs/AddThirdPartyDataSecurityAuditorRequest.md

 `func (o *AddThirdPartyDataSecurityAuditorRequest) HasAuditSeverity() bool`

 HasAuditSeverity returns a boolean if a field has been set.

+### GetAuditorName

+`func (o *AddThirdPartyDataSecurityAuditorRequest) GetAuditorName() string`

+GetAuditorName returns the AuditorName field if non-nil, zero value otherwise.

+### GetAuditorNameOk

+`func (o *AddThirdPartyDataSecurityAuditorRequest) GetAuditorNameOk() (*string, bool)`

+GetAuditorNameOk returns a tuple with the AuditorName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuditorName

+`func (o *AddThirdPartyDataSecurityAuditorRequest) SetAuditorName(v string)`

+SetAuditorName sets AuditorName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)